You’re already in Germany.

 Starting with the most obscure and interesting of the bunch.

-Tired of swiping pretty based?
+Tired of swiping pretty faces?
 Let’s turn your hate into a date.

 Hater revolves around your personal frustrations and hates.